-When a vehicle with non-standard parts such as airpod, exhaust, wheels or suspension is complied under SEVS, all these parts must be removed and replaced with factory parts.
-This is one of the requirements of SEVS and makes importing a modified vehicle a little more difficult than one that is completely factory standard.
+When a vehicle with non-standard parts such as airpod, exhaust, wheels or suspension is complied under SEVS, these parts may sometimes need to be removed and replaced with factory parts.
 However, given the value of the parts it may still be well worth the effort.

-Please note that this is not an issue for vehicles imported under the 15 Year Rule as modifications are irrelevant for compliance using this importing method.
-Your State’s Registration Authority may have an issue with certain modifications at the time of licensing, but this is a separate issue to compliance which is a Federal scheme.
+The Registration Authority in your State or Territory may have an issue with certain modifications at the time of licensing, but this is a separate issue to compliance which is a Federal scheme.

 Vehicles are shipped as purchased in Japan and all parts belong to you.
-The compliance workshop cannot take them from you or destroy them, as it is your property.
+The compliance workshop cannot take them from you or destroy them, as they are your property.
 You can receive the vehicle and make any changes you like, before taking it in for compliance.

-Some workshops are flexible on modified vehicles so it is well worth discussing your ideas in advance with the workshop you intend to use directly.
+Some workshops are flexible on modified vehicles so it is well worth discussing your ideas in advance with the workshop you intend to use.
 They will often assist you to replace the aftermarket parts with factory items they have available, and reverse the process following compliance and registration.